vivekagr/AWS-SAA-C02-Course/README.md

 can impact your application.
 If you are using Multi-AZ, the snapshot occurs on the standby replica.

-Manual snapshots don't expire, you have to clean them yourself.
+**Manual snapshots don't expire even after removal of RDS Instance, you have to clean them yourself !!!**

 Automatic Snapshots can be configured to make things easier.

-In addition to automated backup, every 5 minutes database transaction logs are saved to S3.
-Transaction logs store the actual data which changes inside a database so the actual operations that are executed.
-This allows a database to be restored to a point in time often with 5 minute granularity.
+- In addition to automated backup, every 5 minutes database transaction logs are saved to S3.
+- Transaction logs store the actual data which changes inside a database so the actual operations that are executed.
+  - Backups are restored and transaction logs are replayed to bring DB to desired point in time.
+- This allows a database to be restored to a point in time often with 5 minute granularity.
+- **therefore RPO = 5 minutes for Automatic Snapshots !!!**

-Automatic cleanups can be anywhere from 0 to 35 days.
+Retention of automatic backups can be anywhere from 0 to 35 days.
 This means you can restore to any point in that time frame.
 This will use both the snapshots and the translation logs.